-In 2021, the Irish government implemented the European Union’s Fifth Anti-Money Laundering Directive, which increased the pressure on companies to obtain Know-Your-Customer (KYC) data from customers and reports and requires crypto companies to register with the central bank.
+In 2021, the Irish government implemented the European Union’s Fifth Anti-Money Laundering Directive, which increases the pressure on companies to obtain Know-Your-Customer (KYC) data from customers and requires crypto companies to register with the central bank.

 Although you might be able to hide in the short term, it's increasingly likely that the Irish government will find your crypto; when they do find out you’ve been hiding your crypto, the penalties can be severe.